 - Debt structure

-- Complex life issues including your family structure, such as taking care of aging parents now, or perhaps sooner than you expected to.
+- Complex life issues.
+This includes your family structure, such as taking care of aging parents now, or perhaps sooner than you expected to.

 The only way to create an optimal financial plan, the only way that financial management professionals can help their client fully, is to understand the personal circumstances and look at everything: every bank statement, tax return, insurance policy, everything – in order to make qualified recommendations.